JacobLickiss-CSU/connect-4-game/README.md

 This is a simple Connect Four game implemented using Python and sockets.

 **Status:**
-1. Currently, regular gameplay is not implemented.
+1. Currently, gameplay is implemented, but win conditions are not.
 2. Connected clients are asked to provide a display name for the server.
 This information is sent to the server to begin looking for another matched player.
 3. The server will listen for client connections, and will match players together after receiving a naming message.
 4. The server will maintain information about ongoing matches between players, and inform the player when their opponent has left.
-5. Basic game state features are included but not yet fully implemented.
-No further messages can be sent by the clients to modify the game state.
+5. The game state is synchronized across clients through several types of messages from the server.
+6. Players can alter the game state on their turn by sending move messages.
+The server determines if those moves are legal before implementing them.
+7. Game state information is rendered to the player when it is updated from the server.
+8. If either player disconnects, the game ends.

 **How to play:**
 1. **Start the server:** Run the `server.py` script.